Guaranteed Savings Plan

 Most people want to save for their children’s future, but actually following through and doing it can be difficult.
 That’s why Pennsylvania Treasury has partnered with Fund My Future to create the PA Savings Pledge and offer you several incentives to save.
 If you are a Pennsylvania resident, simply tell us who you are saving for and how much you will save each month, then follow through on your pledge to save, and you will be eligible to win monthly prizes.
 More than $5,000 in prizes is up for grabs every month.
 Additionally, if your child was born after 12/31/2018, you may be eligible for the Keystone Scholars $100 starter deposit.

 Fund My Future (FMF), a program administered by Propel Schools Foundation, offers reminders as well as financial and other incentives designed to encourage families to open a savings account in their child’s name and save for their future education.
 Employees of the Pennsylvania Treasury Department and their immediate families (parents, siblings, children, and spouse) and household members of each, whether related or not, are not eligible to participate.

 Participation in FMF is optional and separate from the Pennsylvania 529 College and Career Savings Program (PA 529) and Keystone Scholars and is not affiliated with the Commonwealth of Pennsylvania or the Pennsylvania Treasury Department.
-By participating in FMF, you are agreeing to allow the Pennsylvania Treasury Department to share with FMF certain information related to your PA 529 account for verification purposes, including but not limited to the fact that you own a PA 529 account and the amount and frequency of contributions.
+By participating in FMF, you are agreeing to allow the Pennsylvania Treasury Department to share with FMF certain information related to your PA 529 account for verification purposes, including but not limited to name, address, email address, telephone number, child’s birthdate, and Keystone Scholars registration status.
 If you agree to receive emails and text messages when registering for FMF, message and data rates may apply.

 1 Elliott, W., Song, H-a, & Nam, I. (2013).
 Small-dollar children's saving accounts and children's college outcomes by income level.
 Children and Youth Services Review, 35 (2013), p.
 560-571.